Neuroendocrine tumors

 Understanding NETs

-NETs are often slow growing and occur when neuroendocrine cells develop a DNA mutation, causing them to multiply and form a tumor.1 Neuroendocrine cells, which produce and secrete hormones in response to signals from the nervous system, can be found throughout the body, meaning NETs can vary widely in location, type and spread.
+NETs can grow slowly and arise when neuroendocrine cells begin to divide uncontrollably and form a tumor, which may be due to DNA mutations.1 Neuroendocrine cells, which produce and secrete hormones in response to signals from the nervous system, can be found throughout the body, meaning NETs can vary widely in location, type and spread.

-At Lantheus, we are focused on NETS located throughout the body, as well as a subset of NETs specifically found in the pancreas and digestive system called gastroenteropancreatic NETs (GEP-NETs).
+At Lantheus, we are focused on NETs located throughout the body, including a subset specifically found in the pancreas and digestive system called gastroenteropancreatic NETs (GEP-NETs).

-GEP-NETs are classified in two categories: Either functional—meaning they produce extra hormones, leading to hormone-related symptoms—or non-functional—meaning they do not produce any extra hormones or hormone-related symptoms.
+GEP-NETs are either functional, meaning they produce extra hormones that lead to hormone-related symptoms, or nonfunctional, meaning they do not produce any extra hormones or hormone-related symptoms.

-GEP-NETs are often slow growing and diverse in nature.
-With symptoms2 ranging from fatigue and nausea to abdominal pain, diagnosis can be difficult and often delayed.
-While increasing incidence of GEP-NETs may be due to diagnostic improvements, the continued challenge in diagnosing GEP-NETs may contribute to a low survival rate, especially in metastatic cases.3
+With symptoms2 ranging from fatigue and nausea to abdominal pain, GEP-NETs diagnosis can be difficult and is often delayed.
+While the increasing incidence of GEP-NETs may reflect diagnostic improvements, ongoing challenges in detection may contribute to low survival rates, especially in metastatic cases.3

 Nausea